MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-report-vat.md

 After you submit the report, [!INCLUDE[d365fin](includes/d365fin_md.md)] monitors the service and keeps a record of your communications.
 The **Status** field indicates where the report is in the process.
 For example, when the authorities process your report, the status of the report changes to **Succeeded**.
 If the tax authority found mistakes in the report you submitted, the status of the report will be **Failed**.
 You can view the errors under **Errors and Warnings**, correct them, and then submit the report again.
 To view a list of all your EC Sales List reports, go to the **EC Sales List Reports** page.

 ## Viewing communications with your tax authority
-In some countries, you exchange messages with the tax authority when you submit reports.
+In some countries/regions, you exchange messages with the tax authority when you submit reports.
 You can view the first and the last message you sent or received by choosing the **Download Submission Message** and **Download Response Message** actions.

 ## Submitting VAT reports manually
 If you use another method to submit the report, for example by exporting the XML and uploading it to a tax authority website, afterward you can choose **Mark as Submitted** to close the reporting period.
 When you mark the report as released, it becomes non-editable.
 If you must change the report after you mark it as released, you must reopen it.